-Signal-to-noise ratio is the RMS (Root Mean Square) level of the noise with no signal applied (expressed in dB below maximum level).
+The signal-to-noise ratio is the RMS (Root Mean Square) level of the noise with no signal applied (expressed in dB below maximum level).
 Dynamic range is defined as the ratio of the loudest signal to that of the quietest signal in a digital system (again expressed in decibels (dB)).

-In a typical professional analogue system, the noise floor will be at about -100dBu.
+In a typical professional analog system, the noise floor will be at about -100dBu.
 The nominal level is +4dBu, and clipping is typically at about +24dBu.
 That basically equates to about 20dB of headroom and a total dynamic range of about 120+dB.
-Clipping in an analogue system equates (when used in small stages) to harmonic distortion.
+Clipping in an analog system equates (when used in small stages) to harmonic distortion.
 This is why ‘driving’ the headroom ceiling would sometimes make the audio sound more pleasing.

 Digital systems operate in finite and critical terms, and ‘driving’ the ceiling cannot be done.
 As digital works off a linear system, once the quantising scale is reached clipping takes place (enharmonic distortion).

-Luckily, converter technology has improved so much that we now have 24 bit delta-sigma converters offering 120dB of dynamic range, similar to what we had/have in analogue consoles.
-And by using the same methodology, by leaving ample headroom, we are able to have great dynamic range and a strong S/N offering a negligible noise floor.
+Luckily, converter technology has improved so much that we now have 24 bit delta-sigma converters offering 120dB of dynamic range, similar to what we had/have in analog consoles.
+And by using the same methodology, by leaving ample headroom, we are able to have a great dynamic range and a strong S/N offering a negligible noise floor.

 In practice, this equates to the following: